r26D/ollama_cuda/README.md

 This project provides a Docker container setup for running [Ollama](https://github.com/ollama/ollama) with CUDA support on [RunPod](https://www.runpod.io/).
 It leverages the container templates and scripts from the [RunPod Containers](https://github.com/runpod/containers) repository to ensure compatibility with the RunPod platform.

+## Disclaimer

+This is an unofficial, community-driven project and is not affiliated with RunPod or Ollama.
+While this container is designed to work on RunPod's infrastructure, it is independently maintained and not officially supported by RunPod.
+This project was created to support personal development work with AI agents and is shared with the community in hopes that others might find it useful.

 ## Overview

 The goal of this project is to create an easy-to-use, production-ready Docker container that: